 In Danish, prepositions are called forholdsord.
 That term is compound, a combination of the word forhold which means “relation” with the term ord which means “word”.

-Prepositions, in Danish “forholdsord” (forhold = relation, ord = word), are words describing relations between two or several entities, often nouns or pronouns.
-The “pre“ indicates that the preposition stands before the object it governs as it emphasizes the relation which implies to the subsequent noun in the sentence e.g., where the noun is located relative to something.
+Prepositions are words which specify the relationship between two or more entities, often nouns or pronouns.
+The prefix “pre” indicates that a preposition is placed before the entity it governs, as it specifies the relationship with the next element in the sentence, for example where the noun is located relative to something.

 For example, in the sentence “eleven sidder på stolen” (Translation: the student sits on the chair), the preposition “on” highlights the student’s position relative to “the chair”.

-I have attempted to sort the prepositions in three groups describing (abstract) placements, direction/channel of movement and relations between entities.
+In this grammar guide, I have attempted to sort prepositions in three groups describing (abstract) placements, direction/channel of movement and relations between entities.
 This is not an official way of sorting prepositions and some might have different opinions towards the chosen method.

-The table below contains the most common Danish prepositions which are used to describe placements.
+The table below provides a list of the most common Danish prepositions which are used to describe placements.